-There is also a wide spectrum of agricultural practices inside the BTES with the dominant crop being sugar cane.
-Soybeans, pecans, wheat, and corn are also important crops.
-Cattle are the primary ranch animal.
-The agricultural land across the BTES is extremely fertile because it consists of sediment deposited from the Mississippi River.
+There is also a wide spectrum of agricultural practices inside the BTES with the dominant crop being sugarcane (Saccharum spp.).
+Soybeans (Glycine max), pecans (Carya illinoinensis), wheat (Triticum spp.), and corn (Zea mays) are also important crops.
+Cattle (Bos taurus) are the primary ranch animal.
+The agricultural land across the BTES is extremely fertile, because it consists of sediment deposited from the Mississippi River.
 The BTES's deltaic formation, however, also makes it prone to flooding.
-In southern areas of the basin, saltwater intrusion can be highly detrimental to crop yield and flooding can cause cattle mortality (Barry, 1998; CPRA, 2017).
+In southern areas of the basin, saltwater intrusion can be highly detrimental to crop yield, and flooding can cause cattle mortality (Barry, 1998; CPRA, 2017).